trebeljahr/trebeljahr.com/_booknotes/from-bacteria-to-bach-and-back.md

 AI's knowledge is currently parasitic - in the sense that it derives it from the vast dataset that was generated by comprehension from humans.

--> I actually don't think that this argument is true.
+-> I  don't think that this argument is true.
 Specifically, algorithms like AlphaZero learn through self-play, which doesn't involve any human games at all, just the rules of the game and time.
 Hence it can't be parasitic.

 The question is whether AI can generate new insights, future scenarios that are not derivable from past data.
 In other words the key question is if AI can become creative.